 Many of you probably already know about the company since they are a well-known pickleball brand, but if not you can read our Paddletek brand overview here for more information about the company and its paddles.
-The main things to know is that since 2010, they’ve grown to be one of the top pickleball brands, all their paddles are made in the USA, and they offer a 5-year guarantee against dead spots – which they also now include on Prince paddles as well.
+The main thing to know is that since 2010, they’ve grown to be one of the top pickleball brands, all their paddles are made in the USA, and they offer a 5-year guarantee against dead spots – which they also now include on Prince paddles as well.

 Prince Pickleball Paddles

-The Response Pro has a longer handle (5 ½” vs 5″) but other than that, the poly core, paddle length, width and weight options are the same.
+The Response Pro has a longer handle (5 ½” vs 5″) but other than that, the poly core, paddle length, width, and weight options are the same.

 So the main buying decision, if you are considering Prince paddles, is the handle length.
 The main thing to consider is if you need the extra ½”.
-Players that have large hands or are used to playing a two-handed grip would want to get the Response Pro with the longer grip.
+Players that have large hands or are used to playing a two-handed grip would want to get the Response Pro with a longer grip.
 It’s relatively common to see players using the two-handed grip, especially former tennis players on their backhand but there are also professional pickleball players (including Simone Jardim) that often use it on their forehand.

 Two Weight options: both of these paddles come with a standard and light version.